gazaskygeeks/Coding-Foundations-course/coursebook/Week 01/README.md

 ______________________________________________________________________________________

-- Day 01 : Session 01 | Introduction to programming and web develpment
+- Day 01 : Session 01 | Introduction to programming and web development

 - Day 02 : Session 02 | Introduction to HTML